Z3NTL3/ProxyBeast/README.md

 Find an answer to most of your questions here.
 If it is not covered ask in [Discord](#todo).

 * #### What do you mean with "zero dependency"
     With zero-dependency, we mean that ProxyBeast is ported together with a low level module for all of it's networking requirements.
-Which is a native module and uses zero third party dependencies.
+Which is a native module and uses zero third party dependency.

     > **Proxifier**<br>
     A module/library that is especially written to be ported with ProxyBeast, built by our maintainers.<br>